department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/signature.md

 #### Generating a PDF

+This guide is for software engineers generating a PDF for submission to the <a href="https://developer.va.gov/explore/api/benefits-intake">Benefits Intake API</a>.

 * **Veteran's name from Statement of truth is entered into the Signature field.** Enter the input from the Statement of truth text-input into the Requester's or Veteran's signature field on the PDF.
 If the form is not using the Statement of truth component yet, use the user's signed-in name. **NOTE:** All forms should implement the Statement of truth component.
 * **Current date is entered into the Date Signed field.** Enter the current date into Date Signed or Date field usually found next to the Signature field on the paper form.
+Entering the current date without asking the user for it is appropriate.
 * **Date &amp; timestamp and authentication level are added at the bottom right of all generated pages.** At the bottom right of each page the date and time in UTC as well as the authentication level of the submitter of the form must be indicated.
 This takes the [Date and timestamp watermark format](#date-and-timestamp-watermark-format).
 * **Date and timestamp the form in the VA DATE STAMP box, when available.** If the paper form you are populating has a VA DATE STAMP box in the upper right-hand corner, this field must be populated with the date and time in UTC that the form was submitted.
 This takes the [Date and timestamp VA DATE STAMP box format](#date-and-timestamp-va-date-stamp-box-format).
 NOTE: Older versions of some forms may not have the VA DATE STAMP box.
 * **All date and time stamps are in Coordinated Universal Time (UTC).** Use the UTC timezone when generating date and time stamps on forms as this is how form submission data is stored.